SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/network-load-balancer.md

 * Monitor the geographical distribution of successful and failed load balancer events, allowing for quick identification of regions with high activity or potential issues.
 * Track the overall success rate of load balancer events and analyze trends over time, helping to identify any sudden changes or patterns in performance.
 * Investigate specific error events, including their details, frequency, and associated users, enabling faster troubleshooting and resolution of issues.
-* Identify the most common error types and the users experiencing the highest failure rates, facilitating targeted improvements and user support.
+* Identify the most common error types and the users experiencing highest failure rates, facilitating targeted improvements and user support.

 <img src={useBaseUrl('img/integrations/amazon-aws/AWS-Network-Load-Balancer-CloudTrail-Audit.png')} alt="AWS Network Load Balancer dashboards" style={{border: '1px solid gray'}} width="800"/>